rafaalawaji/Installing-the-package-arduino_robot_arm/README.md

 # installing the package arduino_robot_arm

-in the first task we were asked to install ROS and the arduino robot arm package and control it
+in the first task we were asked to install ROS and the arduino robot arm package and control it and the attached video shows the arm being controlled

 1- sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'